 Ledgers

 Exertis will be using SAP New General Ledger comprising a leading ledger OL and a secondary non-leading ledger.
 The leading ledger provides for the reporting requirements of the UK legal entity in currency GBP.
 The non-leading ledger enables local accounting treatment of future additional legal entities in the Group in order to differentiate them from that of the whole Company e.g. local GAAP.
 The book depreciation in asset accounting will be assigned to the leading ledger but if local requirements of the country require different depreciation rules then these are satisfied using the non-leading ledger.
 Also different reporting periods and year end dates can be accommodated by using the non-leading ledger principle.
 Setting up both leading and non-leading ledgers initially enables simpler integration of new legal entities into the Group.

-Journals
+An additional field will be added to the coding block to allow the assignment of the vendor attribute for development fund postings including those sourced from Vistex.

+Journal

 The standard range of journal document types will be available to exertis.
 Manual adjustments will be processed using standard journal functionality.
 Alternatively journals can be uploaded using Excel spreadsheet templates where necessary (e.g. when there are large volumes).